Turck: History

 In 1960, Hans Turck laid one of the foundations for the current group of companies by establishing his own engineering office in Mülheim.
 In 1965, Turck received an order from a German chemical plant to develop an amplifier module.
 The first 20 of these devices were produced by his brother, Werner Turck, in his flat in Halver.
 The two brothers then founded the company Turck Elektronik Feinbau, initially developing inductive and capacitive proximity switches.
 Shortly after, Hermann Hermes joined the company as a partner.

-Turck's early international orientation dates back to the 1970s with first sales offices in the United States in 1973 and the foundation of Turck Inc. in Minneapolis, USA in 1975.
+Turck's early international orientation dates back to the 1970s with first sales offices in the United States in 1973 and the foundation of Turck Inc. in Minneapolis, United States in 1975.
 Shortly afterwards, sales offices were also opened in Belgium.

 Since then, the company has established numerous new sales and production companies worldwide.
 Turck took over a measuring instrument factory in 1989, based in Beierfeld, Saxony, and thus entered into East European markets.
 In 1994, a production and sales company was also founded in Tianjin, China, to enter the Asian market.

 In 1998, Hans Turck and Hermann Hermes retired, with the third founder, Werner Turck, following in 2011.
 In July 2015, Hans Turck, the second company founder, died.
 This occurred nearly three months after the death of his brother Werner Turck.
 The last co-founder, Hermann Hermes, died in January 2019.
 Since the retirement of Hans Turck’s son, Ulrich Turck, in March 2018, no representatives of the founding families have been involved in the management of the group.

 The Turck Group is a 100 percent family-owned business.
 In 2023, the majority of shareholders were able to prevent the heirs of Werner Turck from selling their shares to the private equity firm Triton Partners.
 After a legal dispute, the case was legally concluded by the Hagen Regional Court at the end of 2023, and the Werner Turck Family Foundation was excluded as a shareholder from Turck Holding GmbH.
 The descendants of Hans Turck and Hermann Hermes became the sole shareholders.

 After 17 years of presence, the Group discontinued its business activities in Belarus and Russia in March 2022 in response to the Russian invasion of Ukraine.